Radiant barrier: Reflectivity and emissivity

-All materials in existence give off, or emit, energy by thermal radiation as a result of their temperature.
+All materials give off, or emit, energy by thermal radiation as a result of their temperature.
 The amount of energy radiated depends on the surface temperature and a property called emissivity (also called "emittance").
 Emissivity is expressed as a number between zero and one at a given wavelength.
 The higher the emissivity, the greater the emitted radiation at that wavelength.
 A related material property is reflectivity (also called "reflectance").
 This is a measure of how much energy is reflected by a material at a given wavelength.
 Reflectivity is also expressed as a number between 0 and 1 (or a percentage between 0 and 100).
 At a given wavelength and angle of incidence the emissivity and reflectivity values sum to 1 by Kirchhoff's law.

 Radiant barrier must have low emissivity (usually 0.1 or less) at the wavelengths at which they are expected to function.
 For typical building materials, the wavelengths are in the mid- and long-infrared spectrum, in the range of 3-15 micrometres.

 Radiant barriers may or may not exhibit high visual reflectivity.
 While reflectivity and emissivity must sum to 1 at a given wavelength, reflectivity at one set of wavelengths (visible) and emissivity at a different set of wavelengths (thermal) do not necessarily sum to 1.
 Therefore, it is possible to create visibly dark colored surfaces with low thermal emissivity.

 To perform properly, radiant barriers need to face open space (e.g., air or vacuum) through which there would otherwise be radiation.